seanhungtw/belkin_rt1800_openwrt/README.md

 - Extraordinary is you improve yourself do every day

 # belkin_rt1800_openwrt
-A note for how to build a openwrt image for RT1800
+A note for how to build a openwrt image for RT1800 with MTK HNAT (23.05 only)

 CPU: MT7621